polomarcus/tp/data-engineering/tp-kafka-api/README.md

 [After modifying the code here](https://github.com/polomarcus/tp/blob/main/data-engineering/tp-kafka-api/src/main/scala/com/github/polomarcus/utils/KafkaConsumerService.scala#L34-L35), you should see messages being read on your terminal.

-Open Conduktor to the "Consumers" tab and look what information you can get.
+Open Conduktor to the "Consumers" tab and look what new information you can get (*hint: consumer group*).

 Now, resend messages to kafka and look at the consumer group lag inside Conduktor.

 What are we noticing ?
-What we change a configuration to not re read the same data always and always ?
+Can we change a configuration to not re read the same data always and always ?
+Modify it inside our KafkaConsumerService.

 ##### Question 1
 * [ ] What happens if your consumer crash while processing data ?
 What is the "at most once" / "at least once" / "exactly once" semantics ?
 [Help](https://www.conduktor.io/kafka/complete-kafka-consumer-with-java#Automatic-Offset-Committing-Strategy-1)